-With the Afterpay Touch Group Ltd (ASX: APT) share price falling by 36% since the August high, it’s worth considering if Afterpay is a buy.
+Is the Afterpay Touch Group Ltd (ASX: APT) share price a buy?

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

-Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of AFTERPAY T FPO.
+Tristan Harrison has no position in any of the stocks mentioned.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of AFTERPAY T FPO.
+The Motley Fool Australia has no position in any of the stocks mentioned.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.